Registration

 ParcourSup

-You must strictly adhere to a specific timeline to confirm your course preferences and complete your online registration at the University, in accordance with the decree of May 31, 2023, regarding the national pre-registration timeline for applicants from ParcourSup.
+You must strictly adhere to a specific timeline to confirm your course preferences and complete your online registration at the University, in accordance with the decree of May 31, 2023, regarding the national pre-registration timeline for applicants through ParcourSup.

 Registration Process